Akeel Morris: San Francisco Giants

-On June 11, 2021, Morris's contract was purchased by the San Francisco Giants organization and he was assigned to the Double-A Richmond Flying Squirrels.
-He elected free agency on November 7, 2021.
+On June 11, 2021, Morris's contract was purchased by the San Francisco Giants organization.
+He split the remainder of the year with the Double-A Richmond Flying Squirrels and Triple-A Sacramento River Cats.
+Morris made 15 appearances (14 starts) for the two affiliates, accumulating a 7-3 record and 5.57 ERA with 86 strikeouts over 76 innings of work.
+He elected free agency following the season on November 7.